Swim Guide

 Why E-coli Testing?

-Bacterial contamination in water threatens our health.
-Since 1986, the EPA has urged states to adopt E. coli standards to protect public health and recreational water quality.
-North Carolina is one of the few states that hasn’t complied.
-It’s time for the state to adopt the E. coli standard.
+Bacteria contamination in water is a threat to our health.
+Since 1986, Environmental Protection Agency (EPA) has urged states to adopt E. coli bacteria (Escherichia coli) standards to preserve recreational water quality and better protect public health.
+North Carolina is one of only a handful of states that has failed to do so.
+It’s past time for the state to adopt the E. coli standard for bacteria in freshwaters.
+Read the Waterkeepers Carolina report “Is It Safe To Swim?”

 Finding the Best Beaches

+Swim Guide offers water quality information for a wide variety of beaches, ranging from city parks to remote lakes ideal for camping.
 To find the beach that’s just right for you, browse the map or search for a beach by name.
 Beach descriptions tell you about amenities, lifeguards, where to park, and everything else you need to know to enjoy a day at the beach.

 Have a favorite beach?
 Bookmark it!
 The next time you use the app, it will show up at the top of the beach list, making it easier for you to access information.
+Don’t know how to get to the beach of your choice?
+The app also provides walking, driving, and transit directions.

 Make sure to share your love of beaches with friends and family using our built-in social media sharing tools.